dtrelogan/react-formstate/docs/validationWiring.md

 ### suppressing required

-obviously you don't have to tag your input with required, but if you are using required to style your inputs, and if the associated validation is causing problems, you can suppress it:
+Obviously you don't have to tag your input with required, but if you are using required to style your inputs, and if the associated validation is causing problems, you can suppress it:

 ```jsx
 <CheckboxGroup